 Brethren, let each one remain with God in that state in which he was called.

-For the third time, Paul makes the point that a believer should stay in the situation in which he became a Christian.
+For the third time, Paul points out that a believer should stay in the situation in which he became a Christian.
 This situation is a “called” situation.
 This verse is the same as verse twenty, with the addition of the words “with God.”
 God’s presence gives character to all that we are and do.

 God calls believers into freedom no matter the circumstance in which they find themselves.

-Spiritual freedom makes any person independent from his circumstance.
-It is perspective that matters; our outward state matters little in comparison to our spiritual status.
-Biblical perspective places us above circumstance.
+Spiritual freedom makes any person independent of his circumstance.
+It is the perspective that matters; our outward state matters little in comparison to our spiritual status.
+Biblical perspective places us above circumstances.
 Slavery to a situation cannot keep us from inner liberty.